MaxHalford/maxhalford.github.io/content/blog/document-classification.md

  weighted avg       0.74      0.67      0.63      2225
 ```

 The overall performance went up a significant margin, even though we only changed the distance metric.
 There's obviously a lot of other things that could be improved.
 For instance, an interesting observation is that the performance for the "tech" label is very weak.
-This is pure speculation, but I assume that it's because the word embeddings that we're using were not trained on a lot of articles about technology.
+This is pure speculation, but I assume that it's because the word embeddings that we're using were not trained on a lot of articles about technology, and that the articles in question contain some niche terms.

-If you think about it, we're attempting to classify news articles from the BBC website with word embeddings that were fitted on Wikipedia articles.
+If you think about it, we're attempting to classify news articles from the BBC website with word embeddings that were fitted on Common Crawl data from all over the web.
 It seems quite obvious that a big boost would come from using word embeddings that are trained on similar documents to those that we have.
 This could be done in a couple of ways, either by training a word embedding model from scratch on our documents, or by fine-tuning an existing set of embeddings.

 I'm not an NLP expert, nor am I fond of it to be truthful, so I'm going to leave it at that.
 The point of this article was mostly to spark an idea and to nicely present it to my friend.
 If you have some input or have experience working with word embeddings in such a manner, then please leave a comment.
 If not, keep lurking.